Silvassa: Industry

 Far from being a tribal region, Silvassa has now developed into an industrial hub with major industrial companies setting up manufacturing bases in the region.
 Its initial tax-free status granted by the Indian government to boost industrial investment in the former Union Territory of Dadra and Nagar Haveli has contributed to the region's industrial growth.
 The industrial landscape of Silvassa and surrounding region has been altered dramatically.
 It is one of the largest states in collection of excise duty from more than 3,500 small and medium industries.
 Silvassa is a big hub for plastic products and its products are found throughout India thanks to their good quality and low cost.
 Apart from all this, Silvassa is also known for various FMCG distributors like Gajra Distribution having reach throughout the country.

-Silvassa hosts more than 200,000 floating population, coming from all parts of the country; the laborers mostly hail from Uttar Pradesh, Bihar and Orissa.
+Silvassa hosts more than 200,000 floating population, coming from all parts of the country; the laborers mostly hail from Uttar Pradesh, Bihar and Odisha.
 Other floating community is from the states of Madhya Pradesh, Maharashtra, Gujarat, Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, and Rajasthan.